-So you’re curious about how to clean fish then, good job!
+So you are a little curious about how to clean fish at home then, good job!

-Whatever you do, just make sure that the fish is fresh.
+Whatever you do, just make sure that when you go grocery shopping at your local supermarket or fishmonger, that the fish is absolutely fresh.

 The eyes should be pure and glossy, skins should be slimy and not dry at all.
 The fish must feel firm and fat.
 If it feels mushy and soft and smells funny, get rid of it.